ephbaum/elxrBB-tutorial/docs/00a-outline.md

 - Reviewing what you've learned
 - Exploring additional resources and further learning
 - Final thoughts on building a complete web application with Elixir and Phoenix

+## Appendix A: Implementing an Event-Driven Architecture (Optional)
+- Overview of event-driven architecture
+- Refactoring the application to use events
+- Implementing event handlers and subscribers

+## Appendix B: Object-Oriented vs. Functional Programming (Optional)
+- Overview of object-oriented and functional programming paradigms
+- Comparing the two approaches
+- Understanding the advantages and disadvantages of each paradigm